Sara Ashurbeyli: Biography

-The daughter of a rich oil magnate, Sara Ashurbeyli had a perfect education and finished Jeanne D’Arc College in Constantinople in 1925 and entered Baku State University in 1930, this time in Soviet Azerbaijan.
-She graduated as an orientalist, and she also studied European languages at Azerbaijan Pedagogical Institute; thus, besides her native Azerbaijani language she knew Arabic, Persian, Turkish, French, German, Russian, and English.
-She was also an artist and joined the Union of Azerbaijan's Artists in 1946.
-During her lifetime, she also taught in various institutions and was a dean for a while.
+The daughter of an oil magnate, Sara Ashurbeyli was well educated; she finished Jeanne D’Arc College in Constantinople in 1925, and entered Baku State University in 1930, Azerbaijan having been a constituent republic of the Soviet Union at the time.
+She graduated as an orientalist; having also studied several European languages at the Azerbaijan Pedagogical Institute.
+As well as her native Azerbaijani, she knew Arabic, Persian, Turkish, French, German, Russian, and English.

+Ashurbeyli was also an artist, and joined the Union of Azerbaijan's Artists in 1946.
+During her lifetime, she taught at various institutions and was a dean for a time.
 She got her Ph.D. in 1966.
 A Doctor of History Sciences, she was an Azerbaijan State prize laureate.

 Her famous works include “History of Baku: Medieval Period” and “Shirvanshah State”.
-She has postulated that the origin of name of "Baku" has its origins from Zoroastrianism, taken from the word “baga” which means “the Sun” or “the God” in several ancient middle-eastern languages.
+She had postulated that the name "Baku" has its origins in Zoroastrianism, taken from the word “baga” (meaning “the Sun” or “the God”) in several ancient middle-eastern languages.

-She died in 2001 at age 95.
+She died in 2001 aged 95.